AustinByrd98/Stories-from-the-land-of-Nif/readme.md

 ## <a name="author"></a>About The Author
 I am a software engineer who is a natural builder-from laying block as a structural engineer to writing blocks of code as a developer.
-In my previous careers I have counseled people, facilitated large group education, and been a hard working tradesperson as a farmhand and diesel mechanic.
-I bring a strong work ethic skilled in using empathetic communication along with critical thinking skills and a knack for problem solving with groups of people to any team and believe these are all vital to cross team success to create efficient solutions for clients.
+In my previous careers, I have counseled people, facilitated large group education, and been a hard-working tradesperson as a farmhand and diesel mechanic.
+I bring a strong work ethic skilled in using empathetic communication along with critical thinking skills and a knack for problem-solving with groups of people to any team and believe these are all vital to cross-team success to create efficient solutions for clients.
 I build community and applications with purpose.